llvm/circt/docs/Dialects/Comb/RationaleComb.md

 make much effort to optimize divide by zero (nor even division in general, as previously mentioned).
 Any guard to implement a specific semantic should by itself cause the actual divide by constant zero to be dead code.

+## Undefined Values

+An operation which produces an undefined value (as produced by `divu`, for example) under some conditions is considered to have an instance-specific, static, pure function which takes as arguments the operands of the operation and produces a result.
+This function is potentially unique to each instance of the operation, may be different between compilations, is opaque, and return any value in the target's type system.
+It is guaranteed that repeated evaluation of the same operation with the same operands will return the same result.

+A dividision by zero, for example, could return any constant, either of its input, `x` or `z` (in SV or VHDL), the sum of its input, or the result of any other combinatorial function.

 ## Endianness: operand ordering and internal representation